norlab/LIS-546-SPR2021/content/tables-trees-triples.md

 ## Readings
 Our readings this week are from the W3C standard for `Data on the Web`.
 W3C is the World Wide Web Consortium - the main standardization organization for web technologies.
 In 2017 a working group of experts in data curation came together to develop a set of best practices for structuring, publishing, and making data on the web accessible.

-- Lóscio et al (2017) Data on the Web - Best Practices. https://www.w3.org/TR/dwbp/
+- Lóscio et al (2017) Data on the Web - Best Practices: [https://www.w3.org/TR/dwbp/](https://www.w3.org/TR/dwbp/)
-- Read one additional Data on the Web - Use Case from this list: https://www.w3.org/TR/dwbp-ucr/
+- Read one additional Data on the Web - Use Case from this list: [https://www.w3.org/TR/dwbp-ucr/](https://www.w3.org/TR/dwbp-ucr/)

 In future weeks we will use the Data on the Web primer for activities related to our data curation protocol.